google/accompanist/docs/coil.md

 ## Custom content

-Some times you may wish to display some alternative content whilst the image is loading, or an error has occurred.
+Some times you may wish to display alternative content whilst the image is loading, or an error has occurred.
 The painter returned from `rememberCoilPainter()` is an instance of [`LoadPainter`][loadpainter], which is stateful and allows you to display different content as required:

 ``` kotlin